gornostal/my-webrtc-app/README.md

-# My WebRTC App
+# Simple WebRTC App

-Utilizes getUserMedia, PeerConnection APIs.
+Utilizes getUserMedia, PeerConnection, dataChannel APIs.

 # Features

 * Create room
 * Join room
+* Send messages via Data Channels (only in Chrome)

 # Requirements

 * Node.js on server
-* Modern browser on client
+* Chrome (v25 or higher) or Firefox (with `media.peerconnection.enabled: true`) on client

+# Notes

+* It may not work for calls between Chrome and Firefox